Meet Jill Kuhn

-What is your top product recommendation and why?
+What is your top product recommendation in the Store and why?

-When you are not at the farm store what are you doing?
+When you’re not at the Farm Store, what do you do?

-If you were a fruit or a vegetable, what would you be and why?
+If you were a fruit or vegetable, what would you be and why?

-What do you think is the most important issue of our time and do you have a solution?
+What do you think the most important issue of our times is?
+Do you have a solution to propose?

 We have a lot of hot issues right now.
 I think the one that bothers me the most—and that is super important to the current events—is our healthcare system.
 Big pharma, insurance companies, and for-profit healthcare are huge problems.
 I think these run counter to the Hippocratic Oath that healthcare professionals take.
 Often, I see medical decisions being made, not in the best interest of the patient, but because it’s ‘the most affordable,’ or makes the hospital/provider a better payout from insurance companies.
 This is a complicated issue, and I don’t have an answer to it other than to say that our health care should not be influenced by anyone making huge profits off of us.
 I would start by looking to other countries with healthcare systems not based on a for-profit model, make a priority to support preventative medicine and alternative therapies, and get big-pharma and insurance companies out of politics.